How much will a personal injury case cost me?

-The contingency fee covers the time that the attorney spends on your case that would otherwise be billed to you on an hourly rate.
-For example, the attorney’s time negotiating the costs to repair or replace your car (property damage), gross settlement for your bodily and personal injuries, and negotiating any and all liens related to the claim (such as health insurance liens).
+The fee charged should handle negotiation of the cost to repair or replace your car (property damage), gross settlement for your bodily and personal injuries, and negotiation of any and all liens related to the claim (such as health insurance liens).
 If an attorney seeks to charge you separately for each of these, or adds on additional fees (beyond the costs listed above), that is a red flag.
-The contingency fee should cover all aspects of fully resolving your case.